varunkataria/take-five/README.md

 I wanted something calm, offline, and unintrusive — no insights, no pushy streaks, no cloud dependency with simple UI and solid architecture.

 I also wanted it to feel like my real gratitude journal.
-One that lives only on your device — no syncing, no backup, no login.
-If you delete the app, it’s like tossing out a notebook.
+One that lives only on your device without syncing or backup.
+If you delete the app or it's data, it’s like tossing out a notebook.
 And once you write something, you can’t go back and edit it later — like you wrote it with a pen.

 ---